BryanAlbert/ReactLife/README.md

 * in the Terminal, `npm run dev` to start the server the F5 to debug

 ### Copilot settings
-I can't have Copilot writing all the code for me, I need to figure it out myself, so... click the monkey in the status bar and turn off "Code Completions (TypeScript JSX)."
-Note that it also looks like I've already burned through 75% of my Code completions...
+Click the monkey in the status bar and turn off "Code Completions (TypeScript JSX)."

-## Rules
-Taken from the [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) wikipedia page.

-1. Any live cell with fewer than two live neighbors dies, as if by underpopulation.
-2. Any live cell with two or three live neighbors lives on to the next generation.
-3. Any live cell with more than three live neighbors dies, as if by overpopulation.
-4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 ## Initial thoughts:
 * Since each cell's future state is dependent on its neighbors' current states, we can't update cells sequentially.
 Instead, we'll have an array of cells for the current state and an identically-sized array for future state.
 * An optimization would be to only record cell states that change instead of the state of every cell.
 * An undo/redo buffer would be great.
 It only needs to be an undo buffer...
+Rather than storing the entire grid at each generation, store only changes...

 The upside-down R-pentomino example in the Wikipedia article diverges from my version at generation 70... at generation 70 the vertical line of four cells on the left edge ends up missing the middle two cells.
 Further analysis shows that the wikipedia version computes cells past the edge of the window, which affect cells on the edge, while my version assumes that there is no possibility for life beyond the edge of the window.